GCTS offers two solutions for automated consolidation measurements: a complete system and an upgrade for existing, manual consolidation cells.

-This device is also capable of performing permeability tests while conducting conventional consolidation tests.
-Both, falling head and constant head tests can be performed using the optional PCP-100 pressure panel.
-Fluid flow is measured directly on the graded tubes included with the PCP-100 pressure panel.
+Falling head and constant head permeability tests can also be performed using the optional PCP-100 Pressure Panel while conduction conventional consolidation tests.
+Fluid flow is measured directly on the graded tubes included with the PCP-100.
 In addition, an optional volume change sensor can be supplied to automatically measure and calculate permeability values.

 The CRS-10 system can be easily upgraded to a full triaxial test system.
 GCTS can also provide consolidation systems for larger specimens and larger loads.
 Other options include a volume change device to automatically measure soil permeability, bender elements to measure shear wave velocities and HAEV ceramic disks to obtain soil-water characteristic curves (SWCC).

 GCTS also offers the DataCube, a 4-channel data acquisition unit, to upgrade existing consolidation equipment.
 By providing deformation sensors and mounting accessories, up to four separate consolidation cells can be instrumented, with all data collected by the DataCube.
 This allows the user to automatically record the specimen deformation after the load is applied, eliminating the need to manually record the data many times during the test.
 All data is easily viewed by the operator to determine when the next incremental load should be added.
 At the end of the test, all data can be easily emailed for further evaluation.